cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-workstation.md

 {{<image src="img/docs/azimuth-images/Azimuth-platfor-details-Page.jpg" caption="Platform details">}}

-The platform details also alows for updating, patching or deleting the platform.
+The platform details also allows for updating, patching or deleting the platform.

 The platform details page allows you navigate to the webconsole service (Apache guacamole) or the monitoring page as indicated above.

-The webconsole navigates to the All connections for the platform (Desktop and shell).
+The webconsole navigates to the All connections for the platform (Desktop or shell).
 You will also be able to view any recent desktop or shell sessions

 {{<image src="img/docs/azimuth-images/azimuth-all-connections-page.jpg" caption="All connections">}}

-from  the all connections you can navigate to a browser based Desktop instance of you Ubuntu desktop or a browser based instance of a shell.
+from the all connections you can navigate to a browser based Desktop instance of your Ubuntu desktop or a browser based instance of a shell.

+To create a volume proceed as follows:

+- On the Tenancy/project page , in the advanced section click the Volumes button.
+- Click the New volume button shown below:

+  {{<image src="img/docs/azimuth-images/azimuth-all-connections-page.jpg" caption="All connections">}}

+- Specify the volume name, size and click on create.
+- Once the volume created you can attach Detach or Delete the volume to a platform.